Bodera/quickCourse_GraphQL/graphql-in-40-minutes/README.md

 ### Getting your hands dirty

 To get started the very first thing that we needed to do is actually set up our webserver which is just going to be a very basic Express server.
+The full code is provided on a different repository which can be accessed by clicking [here](https://github.com/Bodera/learnPath_JavaScript/tree/master/GraphQL_Demos/Authors-and-Books).

 * Initialize a Node.js project
 ```bash